Laura Prieto

 Community Engagement

-In this role, I'm developing a series of projects and programs to engage the public in thinking about the meanings and legacies of the women's suffrage movement, before and after ratification of the 19th Amendment to the U.S. Constitution in 1920.
-A parallel project in 2019-2020, funded by a grant from the Council of Independent Colleges, will engage students in research about Boston’s old West End, a vibrant immigrant neighborhood that was razed in the name of urban renewal in the 1950s-1960s.
-Undergraduate students will work with the Eva Whiting White manuscript papers in the Simmons archives as well as records at the Archives of the City of Boston, our community partner.
+Dr. Prieto served as the first Alumni Chair in Public Humanities at Simmons.
+In this role, she developed a series of projects and programs to engage the public in thinking about the meanings and legacies of the women's suffrage movement.
+A parallel project in 2019–20, funded by a grant from the Council of Independent Colleges, engaged students in research about Boston’s old West End, a vibrant immigrant neighborhood that was razed in the name of urban renewal in the 1950–60s.

 Publications